LessonPlanet/litle-sdk-for-ruby/README.md

 Setup
 -----

-1) Install the LitleOnline Ruby gem from rubygems.org, this will install the latest SDK gem in your Ruby environment.
+1) Install the OldLitleOnline Ruby gem from rubygems.org, this will install the latest SDK gem in your Ruby environment.
 Our gem is available publicly from rubygems.org.
 Use the command below to install.

->sudo gem install LitleOnline
+>sudo gem install OldLitleOnline

 Note: If you get errors, you might have to configure your proxy.